NBA Rumors: D’Angelo Russell Expected To Demand $27 Million Per Season In Free Agency, Per ‘New York Post’

-D’Angelo Russell and the Brooklyn Nets have succeeded to surpass the expectations from them in the 2018-19 NBA season.
+D’Angelo Russell and the Brooklyn Nets have succeeded in surpassing the expectations set for them in the 2018-19 NBA season.
 Despite not having a legitimate NBA superstar on their roster, the Nets managed to finish the regular season as the No. 6 seed to earn a playoff spot in the Eastern Conference.
-Though they suffered a first-round exit from the hands of the star-studded Philadelphia 76ers, the Nets will have the opportunity to build a roster that can legitimately contend for the NBA championship title in the 2019 NBA offseason.
+Though they suffered a first-round exit at the hands of the star-studded Philadelphia 76ers, the Nets will now have the opportunity to build a roster that can legitimately contend for the NBA championship title in the 2019 NBA offseason.

 The Nets could open up enough salary cap space to chase the likes of Kyrie Irving, Kevin Durant, Kawhi Leonard, Jimmy Butler, Klay Thompson, and Kemba Walker in the 2019 NBA free agency.
 Before looking at other NBA superstars, most people expect the Nets to focus on bringing D’Angelo Russell back.
-However, with his performance in the 2018-19 NBA season, the Nets might be needing to break the bank to re-sign Russell as according to Brian Lewis of the New York Post, the former No. 2 overall pick is expected to demand a contract that will pay him $27 million per year next July.
+However, given his performance during the 2018-19 NBA season, the Nets might be needing to break the bank to re-sign Russell.
+According to Brian Lewis of The New York Post, the former No. 2 overall pick is expected to demand a contract that will pay him $27 million per year next July.

 “The young guard has bought in, worked on his body and his defense, and become an All-Star, the first one the Nets have developed since Brook Lopez in 2012-13.
 But he’s got a $21.1 million cap hold, and could get a max offer from a point guard-hungry team.
 That would be $27 million, which league sources have intimated is what Russell wants.
 The Nets haven’t shown themselves to being convinced he’s worth that much, and could well let the market decide.”